roostergrin/front-end-dev-test/README.md

 These required features are some problems that you would face when building a client project and would need to be implemented.

-  1. Fade In Effect or Slide in effect for checkerboard section
+  1. Fade In Effect for the hero title
-  2. Subtle animation on the percent numbers
+  2. Subtle animation on the four icons
   3. Fully Functional Site

 ### Optional Features:
   1. Use of dev server
   2. Front end framework
-  3. Animations
+  3. Additional Animations
   4. Dynamic backend from a CMS

 ### *Please also submit a small write up discussing (leave answers to a sentence or two):*